midhunkalarikkal/FullDomain/Notes/DSA1.md

 ## `Dynamic Programming` ##
 ==============================
 Dynamic Programming (DP) is a method for solving complex problems by breaking them down into simpler overlapping subproblems.
-It is particularly useful for optimization problems where the solution can be recursively defined in terms of the solutions to smaller instances of the same problem.
+It is particularly useful for optimizating problems where the solution can be recursively defined in terms of the solutions to smaller instances of the same problem.

 `Memoize Approach`
 --------------------